Research Projects

 Student's roles

-3) Have basic knowledge on biological science, particularly protein biochemistry.
+The applicant need to have the basic knowledge on biological science, particular protein biochemistry.

 Supervisor